 Sacred Heart will be 100 years old September 2019!
-The next Centennial Celebration Meeting is Monday, October 29, at 6:00 p.m. in the school Gathering Room.
+The next Centennial Celebration Meeting is Monday, November 26, at 6:00 p.m. in the school Gathering Room.
 Everyone interested in being a part of this planning process is welcome!
 Even if you cannot attend the meetings, call the office and let us know you want to help.
 Monthly meetings are held on the last Monday at 6:00 p.m. in the Gathering Room.

 Mass Schedule: Saturday: 4:00 p.m.
 Sunday: 11:00 a.m.